KineticCommunity/request-ce-bundle-base/README.md

 * _logo-url_ : By including this attribute we will use this logo instead of the home icon on the top-left of the page
 * _logo-height-px_ : By including this attribute we will set the height of the logo in the header.
 Default is 40px with 5px of padding.
 * _sidebar-html_ : We show the Kinetic Data Twitter feed by default, but you can add any HTML/widget by including the HTML/JS in this attribute.
-* _primary-rgb_ : Setting this RGB color (example: 232,130,67 for an orange) will set the primary color on the console and forms.
-Including some navigation indicators, icon colors and others.
-If this is not set, but a logo has been added, we try to get the primary color from the logo.
-If nothing is set our default blue is used.
-* _secondary-rgb_ : A secondary color used in the console and forms.
-Should be in the format of three RGB numbers (example: 232,130,67 for an orange)
-* _tertiary-rgb_ : A tertiary color used in the console and forms.
-Should be in the format of three RGB numbers (example: 232,130,67 for an orange)

 #### Form Attributes
 * _form-icon-class_ : We include font-awesome icons by default and just apply a random icon to your forms on the catalog page.
 However, you can specify a class for your form by including this attribute and a value.
 (Example fa-bank)